darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 You can also directly click on the star icons that are overlaid on the thumbnails or in the bottom panel.
 Click the x to reject.

-As Rejecting an image removes the currently-applied star rating, you can undo the rejection by clicking x or pressing R again.
+As rejecting an image removes the currently-applied star rating, you can undo the rejection by clicking x or pressing R again.

 Similarly you can click the first star for a second time to reset the image rating to unranked, or zero stars.
 This behavior can be changed in [preferences > lighttable](../../../preferences-settings/lighttable.md).